davisnw/didactic-defense/SecurityProcess/index.markdown

 *Reactive* components include such things as having a plan in place if a vulnerability is exploited, having a plan to timely address issues brought to your attention, etc.

+Has a plan for **Monitoring**
+There are many different things that can be monitored.
+From a developer's standpoint, a good thing to monitor is exception logs.
+Exceptions can sometimes indicate security vulnerabilities.
+Though, don't swallow exceptions - that just hides the problem, without fixing it.
+It can also sometimes work to your favor in determining whether a vulnerability has actually been exploited.

 # The Role of Psychology
 Any Security Process should give some consideration to the human aspect.